aignacio/nox/README.md

 * [License](#lic)

 ## <a name="intro"></a> Introduction
 NoX is a 32-bit RISC-V core designed in System Verilog language aiming both `FPGA` and `ASIC` flows.
 The core was projected to be easily integrated and simulated as part of an SoC, with `makefile` targets for simple standalone simulation or with an interconnect and peripherals.
-In short, it is specifications are listed:
+In short, the core specs are listed here:

 - RV32IZicsr
 - 4 stages / single-issue / in-order pipeline